Walbran Valley old-growth logging protests: Court decision

 On the morning of September 12, 2025, Justice Amy Francis granted the injunction, concluding that "counsel for Mr. Jones has made no effort to explain or suggest that the protesters' conduct is legal.
 This is because it is illegal."
+Francis said that protests "are part of a healthy democracy.
+Criminal conduct is not."

 Francis stated: "The court in such circumstances, has no choice but to protect the lawful conduct and business of the plaintiff, and to address the illegality of the defendant's behaviour.
 In these circumstances, I find the rule-of-law considerations must prevail, and the balance of convenience weighs in favour of granting the injunction."

 Francis clarified that the case was "not about the wisdom of government forest policy" and "decidedly not about the court's views on whether and where old-growth logging should occur in this province, even in the context of climate change, in an injunction application."
 She stated: "Those are matters outside of the constitutional competence of the courts."

 The defence had argued the injunction was too broad and that a police enforcement order was unnecessary given the small number of people at the camp.
 Francis granted an enforcement order but denied a clause that would have empowered police to take "any action that is reasonably necessary to prevent persons from contravening any provision of this order."
 Francis stated: "I am very reluctant to endow the police with extra enforcement powers beyond those that were granted in the Teal Cedar injunction application," referring to the injunction from the Fairy Creek blockade.

+The order prohibits anyone with knowledge of it from impeding access to roads or construction sites in an area bounded by Carmanah Walbran Provincial Park, Cowichan Main Road, Carmanah Main Road, Rosander Main Road, Caycuse Main Road and Gordon River Main Road.
+Seanna McConnell, chair of the Tsawak-qin board, said the company was pleased the court granted the injunction, pointed to its record of work with First Nations, and said repeated requests for the blockaders to allow passage had not been granted.